 |

 I previously founded and led AI@UNC, the undergraduate student organization for AI at UNC-Chapel Hill.
 We hosted 150+ members in good standing and supported 14 completed projects.
+I also co-chair the mainly advisory board of SAILea, an organization supporting 70(as of Oct 2025) highschool AI clubs.
+I am interested in Artificial Human Intelligence, and like to talk to other people who are interested as well.

 |